 After the god has arrived at Higashi Hongū, a ritual that reproduces the scene of the wedding ceremony for Ōyamakui and his wife Kamotama Yori him no Kami (鴨玉依姫神) is to take place.

 The ritual taking place during the day on the 13th is the most gorgeous part of the entire event.
-It involves five-year-old boys dressing up in traditional armor and offering flowers to celebrate the birth of the god’s child that is scheduled to be delivered at night.
+It involves five-year-old boys dressing up in traditional armor and offering flowers to celebrate the birth of the god’s child, scheduled to be delivered at night.

 At night, a ritual symbolizing the scene of the goddess giving birth takes place at the four festival floats.
 The floats are then shaken, producing a loud sound representing labor pain.
 The boats are then dropped from a meter high to the ground, which indicates the announcement of the birth of a child.

-After the ritual, the four floats are moved to Nishi Hongū, which will be stored with the other three floats of the shrine.
+After the ritual, the four floats are moved to Nishi Hongū, which will be stored with the other three shrine floats.

 On the last day of the festival, the most solemn ritual in the entire festival is performed with the head of the Tendai sect coming down to Hiyoshi Shrine to offer his regards, his five colored coins, and chanting the Heart Sutra (般若心経).